Fighting Osaka survives again to battle past Azarenka

 Azarenka threw everything at Osaka in the opening game of the decider as she tried to wrestle back the initiative, carving out three break points, but she could not convert any of them.

-Osaka ripped a forehand winner to break for 3-1 and quickly moved 5-1 ahead as Azarenka began to wilt.
+Osaka ripped a forehand winner to break for 3-1 and quickly moved 5-1 ahead as Azarenka finally began to wilt.

 There was still some anxiety as Azarenka pulled back to 3-5 and had a point to close to within a game but Osaka kept her nerve to finish the job.